 Participation and attendance.
 Please read the assigned reading material before class for the day that it was assigned.
 Everyone is expected to participate in the class in some capacity, whether it be in small group discussion, by asking questions, or by participating in whole-class discussions.
 A note will be made of participation in lectures, and your participation grade will rise the more one conscientiously participates.
 A conscientious participant is one who makes respectful contributions to the discussion, not one who tries to dominate it or change the subject.
 Conscientious participation also requires being familiar with the material before class begins.
 As for attendance, it will be recorded and kept up with via exit cards.
 Most class periods, I will distribute index cards where you are to write a question or comment that you had about the material for the day.
 Make sure to write your full name on them legibly as they will serve as the way I take attendance during lectures.
+A conscientious participant MUST make an effort to ask an on-topic question with their exit cards.
 You are allowed up to four absences, no questions asked.
 That is, you can miss four lectures, for any reason whatsoever, with no penalty to you.
+(No need to email me or even let me know when you're going to absent!)
 Starting with the fifth day missed, however, a point will be dropped from your participation and attendance grade for every further day missed.
 This means, for example, if you miss six lectures, the maximum participation and attendance grade you will be able to receive will be an 18 out of 20.
 Of course this attendance policy is up to negotiation on a one-on-one level if you are suffering from a more severe illness, facing some traumatic life event during the semester, or are a student-athlete with the University-approved travel documentation.
 If any of this applies to you or if you have any questions about the attendance policy (or any other grading policy), please just come see me or email me.
-I'm happy to discuss things with any of you.